 2. Change the Power Plan Settings

-Incorrect Screen and sleep settings are the prominent reasons for Windows 11 going to sleep automatically issue.
-You can easily fix this by following the steps we have shared.
+Incorrect Screen and sleep settings are the prominent reasons for the Windows 11 going to sleep automatically issue.
+You can easily fix this by changing the Power Plan Settings.

 1. Click the Windows 11 Start button and select Settings.